 So there certainly isn’t anything to worry about when flying, even if it is your first time flying.

-How to Deal With the Nerves When Flying For the First Time
+It’s Normal to Feel Some Nerves When Flying For the First Time

 It’s natural to feel nervous when flying for the first time, so there are a few things we recommend to ease the nerves.